 4. Make Sure Access is Updated

 Access to security systems can be granted to internal employees or to external third-party vendors and partners.
 One of the best practices for managing and maintaining security systems, and one that is often overlooked, is managing and updating who has access to them.
+This is one of the ways to maintain access control systems.

 Find out everyone who currently has access to security systems, what their credentials or level of access includes, and also keep track of current and past employees.
 Does anyone have access that shouldn’t?
 Do you need to update passwords to limit access to specific software?
 Are there key cards, keys, or other access credentials that are unaccounted for or that need to be deactivated?